scheldejonas/fullStackJsFall2017/Period 5/README.md

 ### ES6 Promises

-- Explain about promises in ES 6 including, the problems they solve, a quick explanation of the Promise API and:
+- Explain about promises in ES6 including, the problems they solve, a quick explanation of the Promise API.

+Promises is solving

 - Example(s) that demonstrate how to avoid the callback hell  (“Pyramid of Doom")
 - Example(s) that demonstrate how to execute asynchronous code in serial or parallel
 - Example(s) that demonstrate how to implement our own promise-solutions.
 - Example(s) that demonstrate error handling with promises

 ### ES7 async-functions